 - artificial respiration

 - artificial nutrition and hydration (nourishment and water provided by feeding tube)

 - cardiopulmonary resuscitation (CPR)

 - antipsychotic medication

 - electric shock therapy

 - antibiotics

 - surgical procedures

 - dialysis

 - transplantation

 - blood transfusions

 - abortion

 - sterilization

-You must date and sign this Health Care Proxy form.
+You must date and sign this health care proxy form.
 If you are unable to sign yourself, you may direct someone else to sign in your presence.
 Be sure to include your address.

 You may state wishes or instructions about organ and/or tissue donation on this form.
-New York law does provide for certain individuals in order of priority to consent to an organ and/or tissue donation on your behalf: your health care agent, your decedent's agent, your spouse, if you are not legally separated, or your domestic partner, a son or daughter 18 years of age or older, either of your parents, a brother or sister 18 years of age or older, a guardian appointed by a court prior to the donor's death.
+New York law does provide for certain individuals in order of priority to consent to an organ and/or tissue donation on your behalf: your health care agent, an agent you've designated to control the disposition of your remains, your spouse, if you are not legally separated, or your domestic partner, a son or daughter 18 years of age or older, either of your parents, a brother or sister 18 years of age or older, an adult grandchild, a grandparent, a guardian appointed by a court prior to your death, or other person authorized to dispose of your body.

-Two witnesses 18 years of age or older must sign this Health Care Proxy form.
+Two witnesses 18 years of age or older must sign this health care proxy form.
 The person who is appointed your agent or alternate agent cannot sign as a witness.